 - Innovation – enhancing existing and developing new payment services

-- Inclusion - ensuring payment services are designed to meet the widest possible range of users
+- Inclusion - ensuring payment services were designed to meet the widest possible range of users

-- Integrity – making sure the operation of the payment systems is robust and preventing fraud
+- Integrity – making sure the operation of the payment systems was robust and preventing fraud

-Covering these themes, actions in the Plan include:
+Covering these themes, actions in the Plan included:

-- A commitment to deliver an electronic alternative to dual signatory cheques to non-personal account holders.
-This was delivered at the end of 2013
+- Multiple Authorisations - A commitment to offer an electronic alternative to dual signatory cheques to non-personal account holders.
+This was delivered at the end of 2013.

-- Research with consumers aged 80 and over and disabled
+- Research with disabled consumers and people aged 80 and over to better understand their payment needs.

-- Work to explore mechanisms to delegate payments – to address the needs of the housebound.
+- Delegating Payments - Work to explore mechanisms to delegate payments – to address the needs of the housebound.
 This resulted in an awareness campaign to help customers choose safe payment options in February 2015.

 - Misdirected Payments - A project to help prevent payments being made to the wrong account.
 As a result in May 2014 the Payments Council introduced a Code of Best Practice and Guidance on the Code setting out industry response times to help customers who have sent a payment in error – with the aim of helping all parties in the expeditious recovery of funds.
 It also sought to put in place measures to help prevent customers making errors.